-A good speech is like a skirt – it should be short enough to be interesting and long enough to cover the essentials Churchill
+A good contract (to paraphrase Churchill) should be short enough to be read, but long enough to cover the essentials.

 As a contract drafter, simplicity means using the right words in the right places to make sure your reader understands your message first time.
 Simple words are elegant and immediate.
-This might seem a contrary notion for a lawyer, but bear with me!

-Simplicity also means choosing tools which are clear, bold and relevant.
-Simplicity gives you confidence.
-Once your contract is simpler to read, then your business partner will read it.
-Once they read it, they can ask questions, explore options, check their understanding and work with you to record exactly what you want to agree to.
+Simplicity is key to being read and understood.

 And after that, getting you and your partner to do exactly what you’ve promised is simpler.
 We cannot guarantee there won’t be hurdles or blips.
-But the risk of disputes is reduced when you trust your partner and your contract.
+But the risk of disputes is reduced when your contract is simple.

 Success Using Simplicity

-When your business partner understands your contract, they are far more likely to act on it.
-This produces better contract administration, great project results and helps change the world.
-What more could you want?
+When contract users can understand your contract, they are more likely to act on it.
+This produces better communication, ensures the processes get applied, helps you to achieve the project aims and helps change the world.
+What more could you want?!